-In her book, Leach argues that the myth of Dodgson's pedophilia arose from a misunderstanding of Victorian morality and aesthetics.
-In Victorian England, images of nude children were not only common but considered artistic representations of beauty and innocence, devoid of eroticism.
+In her book, Leach argues that the myth of Dodgson's pedophilia mostly arose from a misunderstanding of Victorian morality and aesthetics.
+In Victorian England, paintings and photographs of nude children were quite common and considered artistic representations of beauty and innocence, devoid of eroticism.
 Child nudes even appeared on Christmas cards.

-Leach goes on to say that Dodgson's diaries showed that he was interested in adult women and had relationships with them that were considered scandalous by Victorian standards.
-While other biographers claimed that Dodgson's falling out with the Liddell family happened because he wanted to marry the then 11-year-old Alice, Leach claims that the falling out happened because Henry Liddell found out that Dodgson was having an affair with either oldest daughter Lorina or the family's nanny, both of whom were adults.
+Leach goes on to say that Dodgson's diaries proved that he was attracted to adult women and had relationships with them that were considered scandalous by Victorian standards.
+While other biographers claimed that Dodgson's falling out with the Liddell family happened because he wanted to marry the then 11-year-old Alice, Leach claims that the falling out happened because Henry Liddell found out that Dodgson was having an affair with either oldest daughter Lorina or the family's nanny, both of whom were grown women.
 Of the 13 diaries that Dodgson kept throughout his life, four are missing.
 Leach believes that they were destroyed by Dodgson's family to protect his name because they revealed his sexual relationships with unmarried women - not little girls.

-Charles Dodgson's love for children came from the extreme shyness brought on by his speech impediment.
-He was more comfortable around children because they weren't bothered by the stammer he was so self-conscious of.
+The shy, awkward Dodgson loved children and was more comfortable around them than adults because they weren't bothered by the stammer he was so self-conscious of.
 Karoline Leach's biography of Dodgson is, like the writer's sexuality, still hotly debated.
 Some say that In the Shadow of the Dreamchild is a long overdue repudiation of the besmirching of Dodgson's name, others say that Leach and the academics who support her are historical revisionists.

 Dodgson's classic novel, Alice In Wonderland, still beloved by readers of all ages and popular with literary scholars, has been adapted numerous times for the stage, screen, radio, and television.
-The latest feature film adaptation is due for release on March 5th, 2010.
-Directed by Tim Burton, the movie features Mia Wasikowska as Alice, Johnny Depp as the Mad Hatter, Helena Bonham Carter as the Red Queen, Anne Hathaway as the White Queen, Stephen Fry as the Cheshire Cat, Alan Rickman as the Caterpillar, and Christopher Lee as the Jabberwock.
+The latest feature film adaptation was released in March of 2010.
+Directed by Tim Burton, the movie featured Mia Wasikowska as Alice, Johnny Depp as the Mad Hatter, Helena Bonham Carter as the Red Queen, Anne Hathaway as the White Queen, Stephen Fry as the Cheshire Cat, Alan Rickman as the Caterpillar, and Christopher Lee as the Jabberwock.